Extended-release morphine

-Extended-release (or slow-release) formulations of morphine are those whose effect last substantially longer than bare morphine, availing for, e.g., one administration per day.
+Extended-release (or slow-release) formulations of morphine are those whose effect lasts substantially longer than bare morphine, availing for, e.g., one administration per day.
 Conversion between extended-release and immediate-release (or "regular") morphine is easier than conversion to or from an equianalgesic dose of another opioid with different half-life, with less risk of altered pharmacodynamics.

 Brand names

 Brand names for this formulation of morphine include Avinza, Kadian, MS Contin, MST Continus, Morphagesic, Zomorph, Filnarine, MXL, Malfin, Contalgin, Dolcontin, and DepoDur.
 MS Contin is a trademark of Purdue Pharma, and is available in the United States and Australia.
 In the UK, MS Contin is marketed by NAPP Pharmaceuticals as MST Continus.
 MS Contin is a DEA Schedule II substance in the United States, a Schedule 8 (controlled) drug in Australia and a Schedule 2 CD (Controlled Drug) in the UK.

 Avinza is made by King Pharmaceuticals and Kadian is made by Actavis Pharmaceuticals.
 Unlike the MS Contin brand and its generic versions, Kadian and Avinza are designed to be 12- to 24-hour release, not 8- to 12-hour.
 So instead of 2–3 times a day dosing, it can be 1–2 times.

 MST Continus and MXL are registered copyright and trademark of Napp Pharmaceuticals and are available in the UK.
 MXL is a 24-hour release formula designed to be taken once daily.
 It is available in doses between 30 mg and 200 mg in 30 mg intervals (equating to between 1.25 mg/hour and 8.33 mg/hour).
 MST Continus is a 12-hour release formula, therefore it is given 2 times per day.
 It is available in the following doses: 5 mg, 10 mg, 15 mg, 30 mg, 60 mg, 100 mg and 200 mg tablets (equating to between 0.416 mg/hour and 16.67 mg/hour).